We are sorry that this was not useful for you!

 You must also pass the knowledge test if you have a Utah driver’s license and let it expire.
 In such a case, you must apply for a new license and be prepared to complete all phases of the examination process (including the knowledge test).

-If you are a new Utah resident and has a license from another U.S. State or Country, DMV will ask you to pass a 25-question open-book test.
+If you are a new Utah resident and have a license from another State in USA or another Country, Utah Driver License Division will ask you to pass a 25-question open-book test.

 If you cannot show proof of an out-of-country or out-of-state driver license, you must pass a 50-question closed book test.